 If Coverage Ends Because of the Following Qualifying Events: You May Elect COBRA: For Yourself For Your Spouse For Your Child(ren) Your work hours are reduced 18 months 18 months 18 months Your employment terminates for any reason (other than gross misconduct) 18 months 18 months 18 months You or your family member become eligible for Social Security disability benefits at any time within the first 60 days of losing coverage 1 29 months 29 months 29 months You die N/A 36 months 36 months You divorce (or legally separate) N/A 36 months 36 months Your child is no longer an eligible family member (e.g., reaches the maximum age limit) N/A N/A 36 months You become entitled to Medicare N/A See table below See table below City of Columbus files for bankruptcy under Title 11, United States Code.
-2 36 months 36 months 3 36 months 3

-Subject to the following conditions: (i) notice of the disability must be provided within the latest of 60 days after a). the determination of the disability, b). the date of the qualifying event, c). the date the Qualified Beneficiary would lose coverage under the Plan, and in no event later than the end of the first 18 months; (ii) the Qualified Beneficiary must agree to pay any increase in the required premium for the additional 11 months over the original 18 months; and (iii) if the Qualified Beneficiary entitled to the 11 months of coverage has non-disabled family members who are also Qualified Beneficiaries, then those non-disabled Qualified Beneficiaries are also entitled to the additional 11 months of continuation coverage.
+2 36 months 36 months 3 36 months 3 the Qualified Beneficiary would lose coverage under the Plan, and in no event later than the end of the first 18 months; (ii) the Qualified Beneficiary must agree to pay any increase in the required premium for the additional 11 months over the original 18 months; and (iii) if the Qualified Beneficiary entitled to the 11 months of coverage has non-disabled family members who are also Qualified Beneficiaries, then those non-disabled Qualified Beneficiaries are also entitled to the additional 11 months of coverage.
 Notice of any final determination that the Qualified Beneficiary is no longer disabled must be provided within 30 days of such determination.
 Thereafter, continuation coverage may be terminated on the first day of the month that begins more than 30 days after the date of that determination.